Criterion for the Existence of the $G(3900)$ Resonance

 The Jacobian peak originates from the $\mu (1-\mu^2)^{-1/2}$ term in Eq.~\ref{eq1}, reflecting a kinematic boundary~\cite{Matchev:2019bon}.
 Its position is uniquely fixed by the mass of $G(3900)$, independent of model parameters.
 The distribution rises sharply as $P_{\perp}$ approaches its kinematic limit.
 However, in Fig.~\ref{cc3}, the spectrum extends beyond the peak at $P_{\perp}=0.521~\mathrm{GeV}$ up to 0.7~GeV.
 This extension is caused by contributions from $\psi(4040)$ and $\psi(4160)$.
 The strong sensitivity of the peak position to the actual mass of $G(3900)$ makes it a promising tool for precision determination.

-\textit{Summary}--- We examine the nature of the recently observed G(3900) in \( e^+e^- \to D\bar{D} \) reactions.
-Through analysis of the transverse momentum distributions of the final-state $D$ mesons, we identify a characteristic Jacobian peak that would serve as direct evidence of G(3900)'s resonance nature.
-Our comprehensive fit, combining charmonium resonance contributions and \( D\bar{D}^* \) threshold effects, reproduces the experimental data with high precision.
-Importantly, our results strongly suggest that G(3900) is unlikely to be a P-wave \( D\bar{D}^* \) molecular state, given its suppressed decay into \( D\bar{D} \) compared to \( e^+e^- \) production.
-This study proposes a robust strategy for distinguishing genuine resonances from interference phenomena in hadron spectroscopy, advancing our understanding of exotic states.
+\textit{Summary}--- We study the properties of the recently observed $G(3900)$ in $e^+e^- \to D\bar{D}$ reactions.
+By analyzing the transverse momentum distribution of the final-state $D$ mesons, we identify a characteristic Jacobian peak, which provides a direct signature of the resonance nature of $G(3900)$.
+A comprehensive fit combining charmonium resonance contributions with $D\bar{D}^{(*)}$ threshold effects achieves an excellent description of the experimental data.
+This work establishes a robust strategy to distinguish genuine resonances from interference effects in hadron spectroscopy, thereby improving our understanding of exotic hadronic states.
+It is worth noting that the model exhibits a strong dependence on the choice of parameters.
+As a consequence, it is not possible to unambiguously determine whether $G(3900)$ corresponds to a $P$-wave $D^{*}\bar{D}/\bar{D}^{*}D$ molecular state.
+Nevertheless, this ambiguity does not affect the appearance of the Jacobian peak, which remains a model-independent observable feature.